AEDC team member reflects upon Japanese heritage

 |0

-This work, AEDC team member reflects upon Japanese heritage [Image 4 of 4], by Marti Brumley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AEDC team member reflects upon Japanese heritage, by Jill Pickett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT